 The ever-evolving and highly innovative nature of the medical industry makes it necessary to have a material like medical silicone rubber to fabricate products ranging from tubing to life-saving healthcare devices.
 The high degree of repeatability by applying high-quality molding methods and automation as well as the ability to automate the process and the production of flashless products lends itself to high-volume production.
 The ability to access LSR blends enables medical product manufacturers to strike the appropriate balance between the characteristics and material.
 Adding a process like the LSR 2-shot injection molding process can catapult you above your competitors.

-At SIMTEC, our sole focus is on LSR, so we have the experience and expertise you require.
+At SIMTEC, our sole focus is on LSR, so we have the experience and expertise you require to manufacture large quanitity (+500,000 item) product orders.
 We have fine-tuned our process so we can consistently produce high-quality products.
 SIMTEC’s Miramar, Florida manufacturing facility is ISO 9001:2008, ISO 13485:2003, and ISO/TS 16949:2002 certified.
 This means we adhere to a set of repeatable processes so that each part we produce is of a uniform size, shape, and consistency.
 We have one of the lowest defect rates in the industry, and we can customize our QC protocols to reflect your specific regulatory and internal requirements.
 Class VIII (100,000) and Class VII (10,000) clean room facilities are also available to limit exposure to dust and other airborne particles.
 If you need a custom product made using medical silicone molding, SIMTEC is here to help, from assisting with design to prototyping.

 To learn more about medical-grade LSR or receive a free quote, contact a SIMTEC representative today.